LICENSURE

 REQUIREMENTS:

 Candidates must have a NAAB accredited degree in architecture to sit for the ARE.
-You may report experience hours and engage in the completion of the ARE concurrently.
+You may report experience hours and concurrently engage in completing the ARE.
 If you have identified Louisiana as your preferred state for initial licensure, NCARB will send (transmit) your record once you have successfully completed your education, experience (AXP) hours, and examination (ARE.)

-All candidates for licensure in Louisiana must establish an NCARB Record which provides you with a repository to document your education and experience hours and track your examination progress.
+All candidates for licensure in Louisiana must establish an NCARB Record, which provides them with a repository to document their education and experience hours and track their examination progress.

-Applications that are not completed within 90 days of submission will become invalid.
+Applications not completed within 90 days of submittal will be closed, and resubmission will be required.

 The licensure period for individual architects runs from January 1 through December 31 each year.

-You will not be able to begin your application until NCARB has transmitted your completed record to us.
-Prior to issuing the license, the board may, at its discretion, require individual applicants to submit additional information.
+You cannot create an account on our Licensing Portal to begin your application until NCARB has transmitted your completed record to us.
+Once we receive your transmittal, the board will email you with instructions on establishing your online account.
+Before issuing the license, the board may, at its discretion, require individual applicants to submit additional information.

-Applications will not be considered complete until all supporting documentation (if any is required) is received.
+Applications will not be considered complete until all supporting documentation is received, if any is required.

-Applications not completed within 90 days of submittal will become invalid.
+Applications not completed within 90 days of submittal will be closed and resubmittal will be required.

 The licensure period for individual architects runs from January 1 through December 31 each year.